 These are my bears.
 I put the yellow bears in my box.
-Your bears are purple and red.
-They have a different colour.
+Your bears

 Children develop logical thinking and reasoning when they put objects into groups according to attributes.

 Similarly, as in matching, children need to have a concept of the attribute they are using to sort the objects.
 A child can use attributes, such as colour, shape, size and child-determined attributes in sorting.
 Once the child is familiar using a single attribute to sort things, his/her thinking can be further challenged by providing opportunities to sort things using two attributes, such as colour and shape and shape and size.
 Putting objects in groups and dealing with the relationships within a group and among different groups help children develop logical thinking and reasoning.